mbellias/form-builder-tutorial/README.md

-# Form Builder App
+# Form Builder App - TypeScript, Nextjs, Tailwind

 PageForm is a form builder where you can drag, drop, and arrange the order of different form elements.

 These are the element types:

 ```bash
 export type ElementsType =